 Students on STEM OPT have additional reporting requirements, please see below.

 Students on STEM OPT must also complete the following reporting requirements to their DSO.
 DHS-ICE may request copies of the I-983 at any time from either the student and/or the student's employer, so both the student and employer must keep and maintain copies of the I-983 in addition to submitting copies to the DSO.

 Students on STEM OPT must submit amended I-983 evaluations to ISSS within 10 days of any material change.
 SEVP (the Student and Exchange Visitor Program, a branch of DHS ICE) defines what a material change is, and additional reporting requirements for students on STEM OPT, on the STEM OPT Hub here.
 Please review this information carefully.

 Students must maintain copies of their I-983, including any revisions needed for updated information.
 Copies must also be kept by the student's employer and the student must provide copies to ISSS to keep.

-Annual Self-Evaluations: The I-983 requires annual self-evaluations, to be signed by the student and an employer with signatory authority.
-The first evaluation is due within 10 days of the end of the first year on STEM OPT (i.e. after the first 12 months of the 24 month STEM OPT period).
-The final evaluation is due within 10 days of the end of the 24 month STEM OPT period, or when the STEM OPT period ends, or when the STEM employment ends, whichever comes first.
+The final evaluation (the second box on page 5 of the I-983) is due within 10 days of the end of the 24 month STEM OPT period, or when the STEM OPT period ends, or when the STEM employment ends, whichever comes first.

-Changing Employers on STEM OPT: Students may change employers while on STEM OPT but they must provide a new, complete I-983 for the new E-Verify enrolled employer within 10 days of starting the new employment, as well as a signed, final evaluation for the STEM OPT employer they are leaving within 10 days of ending the employment.
+Students may change employers while on STEM OPT but they must provide a new, completed I-983 for the new E-Verify enrolled employer within 10 days of starting the new employment, as well as a signed, final evaluation for the STEM OPT employer they are leaving within 10 days of ending that employment.